New Book Releases, Spring 2023

-If you would like to alert us to a recent or forthcoming film publication for the next round-up in summer, please contact Ruben Demasure.
+If you would like to alert us to a recent or forthcoming film publication for the next round-up in winter, please contact us here.
 For notes on more books, see David Hudson’s monthly round-up at Criterion’s The Daily.

 Our previous book note opened with Nicole Brenez’s new publication on the late Jean-Luc Godard.
 As it goes, more reissues and new books appear in the wake of one’s passing, such as CNRS’s reprint of Arnaud Guigue’s Truffaut & Godard (2014) in May.
 At the time of his death in October 2021, the Iranian-French writer and critic Youssef Ishaghpour had been working for twenty years on a monumental work on the films of Godard.
 Now finally forthcoming next May from the publishing house Exils, Jean-Luc Godard, une encyclopédie will give his account, film by film, of the importance of the Franco-Swiss filmmaker.
 There is no book cover yet.
 In 2000, Ishaghpour and Godard co-authored Archéologie du cinéma et mémoire du siècle, a dialogue on Godard’s Histoire(s) du cinéma.